General Maintenance

 How Close Can Something be to a Pool Fence?

 NSW requires a non-climbable zone around the barrier.
 NSW Government says trees, shrubs and objects such as barbecues, pot plants, toys, ladders and chairs must not be within the 90cm non-climbable zone.
-The zone is measured in an arc from the top of the fence toward the ground and also includes a 30cm clear space inside the pool area.
+The zone is measured in an arc from the top of the fence towards the ground and also includes a 30cm clear space inside the pool area.

 Common items to move before an inspection: